sjezewski/hackernewsmobile/README.md

+## TODO

+- Add an 'unblock' form on mobile (since I had to use it, and people generally use their phones to do it)
+- The path is: http://news.ycombinator.com/unban?ip=<ip address> ... it should respond w 'unbanned'

 ## Basics

 Welcome to your Moovweb project!
 Moovweb is a great way to build a compelling front-end for a website.
 The files in this project describe the changes we want to make to the front end of a site.
 There's places in this project to add new images (assets/images/), styles (assets/stylesheets/) and even manipulate HTML (scripts/).